janfiszer/deforestation-in-Poland/README.md

 ## External Dataset

-We will be using an external dataset from Kaggle to train our image segmentation model to detect deforestation in the terrain of Puszcza Karpacka.
-The dataset consists of satellite images of the Puszcza Karpacka forest in Poland, and it includes annotations of deforested areas.
+We will be using an external [dataset](https://www.kaggle.com/datasets/quadeer15sh/augmented-forest-segmentation/code) from Kaggle to train our image segmentation model to detect deforestation in the terrain of Puszcza Karpacka.
+This dataset was obtained from Land Cover Classification Track in DeepGlobe Challenge.
+For more details on the dataset refer the related publication - [DeepGlobe 2018: A Challenge to Parse the Earth through Satellite Images](https://arxiv.org/pdf/1805.06561.pdf).
+The images in the dataset were patched into images of size 256x256 to create more number of image samples.

 ## Sentinel-2 Imagery